Education

 Rafael was educated at Rutgers University – New Brunswick and at Northwestern University.
 As a philosopher who specializes in Latin American and Caribbean thought, his work employs decolonial approaches to examine the intersections between race, religion, politics, and secularization.
 In 2020, he earned the American Philosophical Association’s Essay Prize in Latin American Thought.

 Rafael’s first book, tentatively titled Decolonizing the Postsecular, brings debates on epistemic decolonization to bear on sociological and philosophical theories of secularization and postsecularity as developed by figures such as José Casanova and Jürgen Habermas.
-It specifically traces a relation between processes of secularization and processes of colonization in the West and offers a new account of the modern “dialectics of secularization” from the perspective of decolonization.
-Publications related to this project can be found in the APA Newsletter on Hispanic/Latino Issues in Philosophy (on Enrique Dussel), The Journal of Speculative Philosophy (on Gloria Anzaldúa), and Comparative and Continental Philosophy (on Sylvia Wynter).
+It traces a relation between processes of secularization and processes of colonization in the West and offers a new account of the modern “dialectics of secularization” from the perspective of decolonization.
+Provisional arguments related to this book can be found in the APA Newsletter on Hispanic/Latino Issues in Philosophy, The Journal of Speculative Philosophy, and Comparative and Continental Philosophy.

 His second book project, tentatively titled Modernity as Political Theology: A Decolonial Argument, expands on one line of inquiry opened in Decolonizing the Postsecular: the relation between philosophy of religion and political theology in the context of epistemic decolonization.
-Thus far, a publication related to this project can be found in the Journal of World Philosophies (a meta-theoretical critique of liberation philosophy).
+Views related to this manuscript can be found in the Journal of World Philosophies and the Journal of the American Academy of Religion.

 --